MarsBased/marsbased-website-old/_posts/2014-10-18-The-MarsBased-Team-Grows-Bigger-The-Abduction.markdown

 ###The Abduction###

 Because we're a remote working company, we do not have a physical office.
 We always meet our clients at their offices and seldom hold any get-togethers by now.
-So we went out for some coworking at one of the best venues in town: <a href="http://www.start2bee.com/" target="_blank" title="Start2bee coworking space">Start2bee</a>.
+So we went out for some coworking at one of the best venues in town: <a href="http://www.start2bee.com/" target="_blank" title="Start2bee coworking space" rel="nofollow">Start2bee</a>.

 Javi is our first hire at MarsBased, so we made sure we gave him the best possible welcoming to the company.